v002/v002-Camera-Live/README.md

 - Make sure your camera's firmware is up to date.
 Firmware updates are available from Canon in your region.
 - Quit Canon's EOS Utility if you have it open.
 - If your camera has a Wi-Fi/NFC mode, disable it before using Camera Live.
+- The camera sends the image used for Live View - the dimensions will not match the camera's movie recording settings.

 Changes
 -------